 How well is your law firm really doing?
 To properly measure your success, you need to take a data-driven approach: Define key metrics and track them.

 We’re not just talking about keeping tabs on the number of new clients you bring on each month either—look at where your clients are coming from, and track the return on investment of your marketing efforts.

 More importantly, keep an eye on how efficiently your firm is operating.
-For example, look at how many billable hours you’re logging as a percentage of your total workday, or at your “utilization rate,” as we call it in the Legal Trends Report.
+For example, look at how many billable hours you’re logging as a percentage of your total workday.
 You’ll be able to do this easily with Clio’s Firm Dashboard.

-You can do this with Clio—create a matter for non-billable/administrative work, and use a timer to keep track of time spent on these tasks, just as you would any other billable matter.
-Then, compare time spent on this matter with time spent on all other matters combined, and—voila—there’s your utilization rate.
+To track this information in Clio, create a matter for non-billable/administrative work, and use a timer to keep track of time spent on these tasks, just as you would any other billable matter.
+Then, compare time spent on this matter with time spent on all other matters combined, and—voilà—there’s your utilization rate.